jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

-  (b) that does not comply with product safety requirements; or (c) for which notification has been cancelled or suspended; or (d) whose notification has been expired for more than 3 months; or (e) that has been recalled under section 73.
+  (b) that does not comply with product safety requirements; or (c) for which notification has been cancelled or suspended; or (d) whose notification has been expired for more than 3 months; or (e) that has been recalled under section 73; or
+  (f) unless it complies with any applicable requirements in this Act or regulations.
 (2) A retailer must not, unless subsection (3) applies, sell a vaping product or smokeless tobacco product that contains a flavour that is not listed in Part 1 of Schedule 2.
 (3) A specialist vape retailer—
   (a) may sell a vaping product that contains any flavour except a prohibited flavour; but